sakthiinfotec/weblinks/docs/llm.md

 If your answer was "I am going to the store to buy milk", you are right.
 However, you could have also said "market" or "shop".
 There are quite a few possible answers for the sentence.
 If you were able to fill in the blank with something sensible, you just demonstrated how an LLM works.

+##### What is LLM?
+LLM is an AI system that specializes in understanding and generating human languages.
+It trained on the vast amount of text data allowing it to learn grammar, vocabulary, facts, and even some reasoning abilities.
+LLMs like GPT-3 use advanced algorithms to generate and predict the input they receive.
+They can be used in a wide range of applications such as answering questions, writing articles, summarizing text, and even creating poetry.
+As LLMs continue to evolve, they become increasingly powerful tools that can help us communicate effectively.

 ##### How does it work?

 Language models rely on neural networks, which are machine-learning algorithms inspired by the human brain.
-These networks comprise interconnected nodes organised in layers, with each layer processing information and transmitting it to the next layer.
+These networks comprise interconnected nodes organized in layers, each processing information and transmitting it to the next layer.

 For language models specifically, the neural network takes a word sequence as input and produces an output by predicting the most probable sequence of words.